Martin Sellner: Early life and education

-In 2006, at the age of 17, Sellner admitted to placing stickers with another person on a synagogue in Baden bei Wien, Lower Austria.
-Stickers with a swastika and the inscription "Legalise it" as well as stickers with a coat of arms and the letters AJ (for "Aryan Youth") were used.
+In 2006, at the age of 17, Sellner admitted to placing swastika stickers with another person on a synagogue in Baden bei Wien, Lower Austria.
+Apart from the swastika stickers, others had the inscription "Legalise it" and the letters AJ (for "Aryan Youth").
 The accomplice later stated in an interrogation that they had "wanted to do something" when they heard about the conviction of the British Holocaust denier David Irving.
 Sellner did 100 hours of community service in a diversion at the Jewish cemetery in Baden, leading to the public prosecutor's office renouncing a criminal trial.

-In 2008, he helped a leading Austrian neo-Nazi group hinder liberal demonstrations and made pilgrimages to memorial services for Wehrmacht soldiers.
-In 2016, he said that he had broken with neo-Nazism, and that the rising popularity of Nazism is a failure of society.
+In 2008, at the age of 19, he helped a leading Austrian neo-Nazi group hinder liberal demonstrations and made pilgrimages to memorial services for Wehrmacht soldiers.
+Sellner has said that, until 2011, he was a neo-Nazi.

+Career

+In 2012, he co-founded the Identitarian Movement of Austria, also referred to as "Generation Identity" in Austria, after discovering the French Bloc Identitaire on the internet.
+Sellner copied their aesthetics, the black-yellow logo and the central term of "saving European identity".
+Contacts in right-wing fraternities enabled him to convince sponsors of his new, right-wing radical youth group.

+He dropped out of law school, and by 2016 was studying philosophy in Vienna.
+By 2017 he had a bachelor in philosophy, and die Zeit referred to him as graphic designer.
+He said that he had broken with neo-Nazism, and that the rising popularity of Nazism was a failure of society.

 In April 2016, he disrupted a theatre performance of Elfriede Jelinek's piece, Die Schutzbefohlenen (theatre performance with migrants seeking asylum), along with around 30 members of his organisation, spilling fake blood.
 The blood was intended to symbolize the "blood of Bataclan and Brussels".

+In 2017, Sellner spoke at a Pegida rally in Dresden.